-On behalf of the American Academy of Pediatrics (AAP), the Centers for Disease Control and Prevention (CDC), the Health Resources and Services Administration (HRSA) and the National Center for Hearing Assessment and Management (NCHAM), we thank you for your willingness to make a presentation or present a poster at the 2014 EHDI Annual Meeting to be held April 13-15, 2014 at the Hyatt Regency Jacksonville-Riverfront Hotel in Jacksonville, Florida.
+On behalf of the American Academy of Pediatrics (AAP), the Health Resources and Services Administration (HRSA) and the National Center for Hearing Assessment and Management (NCHAM), we thank you for your willingness to make a presentation or present a poster at the 2017 EHDI Annual Meeting to be held February 26-28, 2017 at the Hyatt Regency Atlanta Hotel in Atlanta, GA.

 Enclosed you will find instructions for submitting the Online Presenter Release Form, as well as some tips for preparing your presentation or poster.
-Should you have questions regarding this packet, please contact ehdiconference@usu.edu or call I-800-538-2663.
+Should you have questions regarding this packet, please contact ehdiconference@usu.edu or call 1-800-538-2663.